johansatge/nwjs-macappstore/README.md

-# A guide to publish NW.js apps on the Mac App Store
+# Publishing NW.js apps on the Mac App Store: a detailed guide

 1. [Important informations](#important-informations)
 1. [Packaging your app](#packaging-your-app)